7 Types of Conflict in Relationships & How to Deal With Them

 7. Take a break

 Sometimes, conflicts become heated, and emotions can escalate.
-If tensions rise, it’s okay to take a short break to cool down and collect your thoughts.
+If tensions rise, taking a short break to cool down and collect your thoughts is okay.
 However, be sure to revisit the issue later to address it properly.

 Remember to let go of the steam first.